Resolving Highlight Problems in Outlook Email Tables

 Command Description

-mso-line-height-rule: exactly; Ensures line height is treated consistently in Outlook, avoiding extra space that might be interpreted as an underline.
+mso-line-height-rule: exactly; Guarantees that line height is handled uniformly in Outlook, preventing additional space that could be mistaken for an underlining.

-re.compile Compiles a regular expression pattern into a regular expression object, which can be used for matching and other functions.
+re.compile Creates a regular expression object from a pattern using regular expressions that may be utilized for matching and other purposes.

 Explaining Email Rendering Fixes